WillowSaysWhat/HeartsAndMindsPlus/docs/Action-has-consequences.md

 ## Raise Reputation

-High reputation makes travel through liberated easier.
+High reputation makes travel through liberated towns easier.
 It prevents sudden attacks from bi-partisan forces and generally is the aim of H&M+ Here are some activities that raise Reputation.

 - [Overview](#overview)
   - [Raise Reputation](#raise-reputation)